Teaching for Metacognition

 Energising!
 I’m really looking forward to spending more lesson time on improving my pupils practice methods.
 I hope more UK teachers and teachers across the world will soon enjoy this excellent course! – Cathy Davies, Bancrofts, UK.

-I really enjoyed this course.
+I really enjoyed the course.
 It made me think more critically about the language that I use within the classroom and when delivering feedback to students.
 This will help me with practical application in the classroom. – Gina Kalisperis, Wyndham Senior College, NSW.

 This was exactly what the students needed at the start of their A levels.
 It got them thinking about how they work and about how they could make best use of their time to succeed at their goals.
 Focusing their minds on ensuring they know that they CAN achieve and supporting this with relevant examples was very powerful. – Clare Freeman, Head of Sixth Form, Royal Masonic, UK.